couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4500-replication.markdown

 You'll need to register login credentials for the replicator to use.
 There are several ways to do this, and most of them use the standard credential mechanism provided by the Foundation framework.

-#### Hardcoded Username/Password
+#### Hardcoded Username and Password

-The simplest but least-secure way to store credentials is to use the standard syntax for embedding them in the URL of the remote database, for example
+The simplest but least-secure way to store credentials is to use the standard syntax for embedding them in the URL of the remote database:

 	https://frank:s33kr1t@sync.example.com/database/

 This URL specifies a username `frank` and password `s33kr1t`.
 If you use this as the remote URL when creating a replication, Couchbase Lite will know to use the included credentials.
-The drawback of course is that the password is easily readable by anything with access to your app's data files.
-(This is less of a big deal on a sandboxed platform like iOS than it is on Android or Mac OS.)
+The drawback, of course, is that the password is easily readable by anything with access to your app's data files.

 #### Using The Credential Store